Who are the victims of the Texas school massacre?

 A wife and mother of four kids, Garcia loved to barbecue with her husband of 24 years, listen to music and go on cruises.

-Uziyah Garcia, 8, was among those killed in the Robb Elementary School shooting.
+Uziyah Garcia was among those killed in the Robb Elementary School shooting.

 “The sweetest little boy that I’ve ever known,” his grandfather Manny Renfro said.
 “I’m not just saying that because he was my grandkid.”